Generalizable control for quantum parameter estimation through reinforcement learning: Results

 The dotted lines in the left column of Fig.~\ref{fig:main:xfer_dp} show the QFI resulting from measurements with the optimal control found for $\omega_0=1$ with GRAPE.
 Results without control are shown as grey dashed lines for comparison.
-The range of $\omega_0$ covers a period of $2\pi/T$.
+The range of $\omega_0$ covers a period of $2{\mathrm \pi}/T$.
 As expected, the QFI is largest at $\omega_0=1$, but reduces as $\omega_0$ deviates from 1.
 As $\omega_0$ further varies, the QFI increases at some values of $\omega_0$ which may be due to the geometric relationship of the phase that corresponding to those $\omega_0$ values and the phase at $\omega_0=1$.
 In any case, these QFI values are consistently lower than the value at $\omega_0=1$.
 An obvious way to improve the QFI is to generate new optimal control sequences for each value of $\omega_0$ from GRAPE, but this is costly as the computational complexity scales as ${\cal O}(N^3)$.
+A detailed discussion on the computational complexity can be found in Supplementary Discussion.

 With A3C we have an efficient solution to this problem.
 We can train the neural network at $\omega_0=1$, and use this particular network to generate control sequences for different $\omega_0$ values.
 The neural network is only trained at $\omega_0=1$.
 However, the trained neural network works for a broad range of parameter values.
 There is no need to re-train the neural network with the updated estimation of the parameter.
 The computational cost is thus simply ${\cal O}(N)$ so it is much more efficient than generating new sequences with GRAPE.
 These results from A3C are shown in the left column of Fig.~\ref{fig:main:xfer_dp} as blue solid lines which represents the best-performing sequence from 100 trials generated from the trained neural network.
-For $\Delta T=0.1$ [Fig.~\ref{fig:main:xfer_dp}(a)], although the QFI in the training $\omega_0=1$ is slightly lower for A3C than that of GRAPE, A3C demonstrates higher transferability as the QFI deceases slowly when $\omega_0$ deviates from 1.
-For $\Delta T=1$ [Fig.~\ref{fig:main:xfer_dp}(c)], the QFI of A3C is consistently higher than GRAPE except a narrow range of $\omega_0$ around 0.65.
+For $\Delta T=0.1$ (Fig.~\ref{fig:main:xfer_dp}{a}), although the QFI in the training $\omega_0=1$ is slightly lower for A3C than that of GRAPE, A3C demonstrates higher \black{generalizability} as the QFI deceases slowly when $\omega_0$ deviates from 1.
+For $\Delta T=1$ (Fig.~\ref{fig:main:xfer_dp}{c}), the QFI of A3C is consistently higher than GRAPE except a narrow range of $\omega_0$ around 0.65.